During the 2020-2021 concert season, CCGS presented three artists-in-residence:

 HERMELINDO RUIZ (Zoom event) – Caribbean Influences in Classical Music

-In March, Hermelindo Ruiz presented two demonstrations outlining the significance of Caribbean music in classical music composition (one session in Spanish and the other in English).
+In March, Hermelindo presented two online demonstrations outlining the significance of Caribbean music in classical music composition (one session in Spanish and the other in English).
 The presentations provided an overview of the music and composers of various Latin American countries.
-Click here to watch the videos from these demonstrations on our Facebook page.
+Click here to watch the video from this demonstration on our Facebook page.

 Sun Jan 31, 2021 @ 4 PM

 ANASTASIA SONARANDA (Zoom event) – Guitar Technique Session: Latin American Rasgueos (Strumming)

 In January, Anastasia Sonaranda introduced strumming patterns and techniques used in Latin American folk traditions.
 This Guitar Technique Session allowed for hands-on demonstration and practice of five musical genres representative of Latin American music.
 Anastasia provided detailed materials for all attendees to highlight the use of these strumming patterns in traditional Mexican songs.

 Sat Dec 5, 2020 (Spanish) / Sat Dec 12, 2020 (English) @ 7:30 PM Cleveland / 6:30 PM Mexico City